 Moved your question to a new topic in Grady.

 Thanks!
-Do you know of any Landmen in that area, as we have properties in Bryan County’s as well.
+Do you know of any Landmen in that area, as we have properties in Bryan County as well.

-We signed lease with Blue Chip Energy in section 2 9n 7w last week and received relief request from Continental in mail today.
-This will not effect our current lease offer since it’s not official yet because they are still doing title work correct?
-Turner had been trying to lease us on behalf of Continental but wouldn’t budge on numbers until after we got another offer then tried to pull top lease on us but luckily we had no official offer until after lease expired.
-Then we received the relief request so thought Turner and Continental we’re trying to lock us in on their lease terms, is this the deal or nothing to worry about?
+We signed a lease with Blue Chip Energy in Section 2 Township 9 North Range 7 West last week and received a relief request from Continental in the mail today.
+This will not affect our current lease offer since it’s not official yet because they are still doing title work, correct?
+Turner had been trying to lease us on behalf of Continental but wouldn’t budge on numbers until after we got another offer, then tried to pull top lease on us but luckily we had no official offer until after the lease expired.
+Then we received the relief request, so thought Turner and Continental were trying to lock us in on their lease terms.
+Is this the deal or nothing to worry about?

 If you signed a lease and turned it over to Blue Chip, then they will hold the lease if they file it at the courthouse.
 (Hopefully, you didn’t turn it over without getting paid.)
 Blue Chip will either flip it or they are leasing for another group that wants a piece of the well.
 Continental will most likely be the operator of the well and has to abide by the terms of the lease no matter who holds it.